danchoi/vmail/README.markdown

 the cursor to the message window.
 If you want to look at a message but keep the cursor in the list window, type `l` (as in `l`ook) instead of ENTER.

 To full-screen the message, press SPACE when the cursor is in the message window.
 You can also use the standard Vim key sequence `C-w C-o`.
-To go back to the split view, press ENTER.
+To go back to the split view, press SPACE or ENTER.
+(ENTER moves the cursor to the list window.)

 You can full-screen the list window by pressing SPACE while the cursor is in it.
 You can also use the standard Vim key sequence `C-w C-o`.
+To go back to the split view, press SPACE or ENTER.
+(ENTER opens a message and moves the cursor to the message window.)

 In the split view, you can jump between the two panes by just pressing ENTER from either window.